jgnorby/udp-client-server-application/README.md

 # UDP Client/Server Application
-This program is apart of an ongoing socket programming project in CSE434 Computer Networks.
+This program is apart of an ongoing socket programming project.